glific/glific/SCHEDULING.md

 * This is the Noora Health Case/Dost Case, where once a person enters the system, they get a message every day.
 * If a message was not delivered, all future messages are pushed back, while we retry to deliver the message

+## Date Based

+* This is based on the SlamOutLoud Use Case
+* Different content is presented on a daily basis
+* Content is uploaded weekly and will be multi-lingual
+* We'll have fallback mechanisms if no content is present for any given day
+* We will figure out how to expose more of the content to users, rather than limit them to a daily selection

 ## Standard Menu Based

 * Users can pull in sequential content, using Prev/Next/Start/Menu system